slnsw/dxlab-off-the-shelf/README.md

 OFF_THE_SHELF_LEFT_HEALTHCHECK_URL=https://hc-ping.com/XXXXXXXXXXXXXXXXXXXXX
 OFF_THE_SHELF_RIGHT_HEALTHCHECK_URL=https://hc-ping.com/XXXXXXXXXXXXXXXXXXXXX

 # The /gallery route only allows access to this IP.
-In Zeit Now, it is set as the public IP of the two gallery PCs
+In Vercel, it is set as the public IP of the two gallery PCs
 OFF_THE_SHELF_CLIENT_IP=XXXXXX
 ```

 ### Staging and Production

 No `.env` files are required for staging and production deployments.
-This app uses `now.json`, `now.staging.json` and `now.dev.json` files to point to Zeit Now's **secrets** during build and runtime.
+This app uses `vercel.json`, `vercel.staging.json` and `vercel.dev.json` files to point to Vercel's **secrets** during build and runtime.

 ## Deployment